sCrypt-Inc/specification/docs/ctc.rst

 * literals
 * static constants which are declared as contract properties and initialized with a literal
-* static constants which are declared as function parameters and initialized with a literal in function call
+* static constants which are declared as function parameters and initialized with another CTC in a function call
 * :ref:`induction variables<induction-var-label>`

 There are four cases where only compile time constants are allowed.